 USD/JPY Trading Patterns

 Breakaway patterns are when the market suddenly undergoes a sudden fluctuation in either direction.
-The market may have sharply gone up or down.
-A breakaway pattern is set for any amount that the trader believes is significant.

 For instance, some traders may believe that a breakaway is at 20 pips or other traders may think a breakaway is at 40 pips.